Couchers-org/couchers/app/backend/resources/terms_of_service.md

 # 5. Our service providers

-We take utmost care to protect your personal data and choose our service providers carefully.

 Our platform is hosted on Amazon Web Services (AWS), and we use a variety of their products to provide this service to you, including hosting our servers, storing our backups, and sending transactional emails.

-We manage our mailing lists for our newsletter and general announcements using MailChimp.
-You agree to be added to our mailing list.
-You may unsubscribe at any time from within these emails.
-We only share minimal information with MailChimp required to send you these emails, such as your email address and display name.
+We manage a mailing list for our newsletter and general announcements using MailChimp.
+You agree to be added to our mailing list, but may unsubscribe at any time.
+We share minimal information with MailChimp including your email address and display name.

 # 6. Termination